 “On opening day for phase one, you’ll be able to live your own Star Wars story and take the controls of the most famous ship in the galaxy aboard Millennium Falcon: Smugglers Run, sample amazing galactic food and beverages, explore an intriguing collection of merchant shops and more.”

 This means that not everything in Star Wars: Galaxy’s Edge will be open on those dates.
 In particular, the major item missing is Rise of the Resistance, one of the two attractions coming to the land and what they’ve been touting as their main attraction.
-No dates have been announced for Phase 2 yet.
+Rise of the Resistance will open December 5th in Disney World and January 17th in Disneyland.
 So keep in mind if you’re headed there right around these opening dates, not everything will be fully open.

 You should book now